noursakis/PROJET-BRAS-ROBOTIQUE/Installation Ubuntu/Readme.md

 ## Update and Upgrade

-After successufuly installing Ubuntu Mate , we ended up with this desktop :
+After successufuly installing Ubuntu Mate , we end up with this desktop :

 ![image](3.png)

 We check if our system is up to date , and upgraded.
 In terminal

 ```sh
 sudo apt-get update
 sudo apt-get upgrade
 ```
+These two commands may take few minutes .

 ## Installation of raspi-config menu

 Raspi-config is a command that allows you to configurate your RP ( Enabling camera , ssh , vnc ....)
 In the terminal :
 ```sh